Pathological people pleaser?

 To summarize:

-If you often do things you don’t enjoy or agree with, and your reasons for doing many of your endeavors come from the outside, in the form of compromises or social pressures, not within, you are likely to be pathological people-pleasing.
+If you often do things you don’t enjoy or agree with and your reasons for doing many of your endeavors come from the outside, in the form of compromises or social pressures, not within, you are likely to be pathological people-pleasing.

 Your reasons for behaving in such a manner can arise from early experiences where you wrongly understood that your worthiness comes from your ability to please others and that love is something to be earned.

-This approach to life can be detrimental to your well-being, overall health, and relationships.
-You risk damaging the trust and bond in your relationships by constantly presenting yourself as inauthentic and harboring resentments towards those you yield to avoid conflict.
-This can lead to passive-aggressive behavior, further harming the connection in the long run.
+You risk damaging the trust and bond in your relationships.
+By constantly presenting yourself as inauthentic and harboring resentments towards the ones you yield to avoid conflict.
+This can lead to passive-aggressive behavior.
+Further harming the connection in the long run.

-Additionally, you can be exposed to inter-relational pressure due to the impossibility of saying yes to anyone without facing a conflict of interest in a group of people.
+Remember, is impossibility of saying yes to anyone without facing a conflict of interest in a group of people.

 Also, read Powerful Things To Know About Self-Love so you can start improving your relationship with yourself today.